 Congratulations on finishing this guide!
 We hope it's been beneficial to you.

 Employee engagement is one of the main pillars that separates successful companies from the not-so-successful ones.
-Your organization's ability to connect with its frontline workers will open the door to increased productivity, better customer satisfaction, and improved staff retention rates.
+Your organization's ability to connect with every frontline employee will open the door to increased productivity, better customer and employee satisfaction, and improved staff retention rates.

 Fortunately, implementing a winning employee engagement strategy is a straightforward process.
 Simply:

 Assess current work employee engagement levels

 Clarify company values and goals

 Open the lines of communication

 Provide continual work employee training